Jhay0602/fireappfinal/README.md

 A simple app that monitors fire incidents from different cities and countries.

-Pair: Jay Evan Willis D. Lagutan
- John Philip Beltran
+Pair: Jay Evan Willis D. Lagutan and John Philip Beltran